chadwcarlson/metabase/README.md

 ## Contributing

-Before sending a PR please see the [Contributing Guide](/CONTRIBUTING.md)
+Before sending a PR, please see the [Contributing Guide](/CONTRIBUTING.md)

 <!-- ### Code of Conduct